-For example, a snowstorm brings your town to a standstill.
+For example, a snowstorm brought your town to a standstill.
 You went out and stocked up on bread and milk and a few other things you didn’t really need, and settled in.
-The power goes out, so you light the candles and gather by the fireplace for warmth.
-Board games that had been gathering dust for years are pulled out.
-You play them and have more fun than you can remember.
-You then go outside and actually play, throw a snowball, make a snow-angel, build a snowman.
+The power went out, so you lit the candles and gathered by the fireplace for warmth.
+Board games that had been gathering dust for years were pulled out.
+You played them and had more fun than you could remember.
+You then went outside and actually played - threw a snowball, made a snow-angel, built a snowman.

 You talk, years later, about that magic night.
 You’d give almost anything to go back and relive it, and wish there was a way to recreate it in the here and now.